-Gauge is not critical since this is a loosely fitting garment, but for reference, this example resulted in 14 stitches and 20 rows per 4 inches in Garter Stitch Eyelet pattern
+Gauge is not critical since this is a loosely fitting garment, but for reference, this example resulted in 14 stitches and 20 rows per 4 inches in the garter stitch eyelet pattern.

-Finished mobius is 6 inches wide and about 40 inches around.
-To fit most people.
+The finished Mobius is around 6 inches wide and about 40 inches around.

 Making the Mobius

 Once you've cast on and joined your work in the round, it's time to work the pattern.
-The first row will feel pretty awkward as you push the twist around the needle, but after a couple of rounds, it will be less tight, and you will be able to knit with ease.
+The first row will feel pretty awkward, but after a couple of rounds, it will be less tight, and you will be able to knit with ease.

-- To begin, knit a round, purl a round.
+To begin, knit a round, and then purl a round.
 Repeat this pattern for a total of four completed rounds.

-- Repeat steps 3 and 4 until piece measures about 5.25 inches or width of your choice.
+Repeat steps three and four until piece measures about 5 inches or another width of your choice.

 Wearing Your Mobius

-- wrap it twice around your neck (it will be a little snug and very warm if knit with wool
+- Wrap the mobius twice around your neck—it will be a little snug and very warm if knit with wool.

-- fold it in half before you put it on for a skinnier look
+- Fold the scarf in half before you put it on for a less-bulky look.